Nilakal Orthodox Diocese: History

 Nilakal Diocese was created on 15 August 2010.
 It was under by the order of Baselios Marthoma Didymos I, the Catholicos of the East and Malankara Metropolitan.
 H.G.
 Joshua Mar Nichodemos is the first Metropoliton of this diocese.
 The diocese was formed with 39 parishes.
 The name of diocese came from the place Christian community in the place Nilackal, founded by Saint Thomas in first century AD.

 Now

 Now, H.G.
 Joshua Mar Nichodemos is the Metropoliton of the diocese.
 The head office is located in Nilackal Orthodox diocesan Centre, St.Thomas Aramana, Pazhavangadi, Ranni, Pathanamthitta.
 The diocese comprises the parts of Pathanamthitta and Kottayam districts.
 The diocese consists 39 Parishes with 13 to 200 families.
 There are 2953 families in diocese.
 The diocese purchased a building in Ranni and made it the headquarters.
 The diocese made various charitable activities like supporting the poor and the needy of the diocese as well as the society.

+Diocesan Metropolitans

 Ecclesiastical districts

 The diocese consists five ecclesiastical districts.